 Elizabeth is a skilled attorney who possesses extensive courtroom experience.
-She has recently been chosen as Best Lawyers in America: Ones to Watch in the practice area of Personal Injury Litigation – Defendants.
+She has recently been chosen as Best Lawyers in America: Ones to Watch in the practice area of Personal Injury Litigation – Defendants and named Super Lawyers for Kansas and Missouri.
 Prior to joining the firm, Elizabeth served the citizens of Wyandotte County, Kansas as an Assistant District Attorney.
 In that role, Elizabeth tried over 20 jury trials, and routinely secured guilty verdicts for a wide range of criminal offenses.
 Elizabeth also has experience practicing before the Kansas Court of Appeals and Kansas Supreme Court, having successfully briefed and argued cases before both courts.

 During her many years of civil litigation practice, Elizabeth has taken cases to trial in Missouri, Kansas, and the U.S. District Court for the Western District of Missouri, and has achieved favorable outcomes for her clients.
 Elizabeth is an active member of the Earl E. O’Connor American Inn of Court, which strives to promote excellence in legal advocacy with a particular emphasis on ethics, civility, professionalism and legal skills.
 Elizabeth serves the citizens of Johnson County, Kansas as a member of the Johnson County Sheriff’s Office Community Advisory Relations Board.
 Elizabeth also serves as a board member of the For Elysa Foundation, an organization dedicated to improving awareness, promoting research and providing hope to families affected by pediatric viral myocarditis and sudden cardiac arrest.